wolfgangasdf/iqp-book/sp-magnetic-field.md

 What happens for an arbitrarily aligned magnetic moment?
 Classically, this leads to a torque acting on the dipole $\vec{\mu}\times\vec{B}$, which tries to line up the dipole moment parallel to the field, just like a compass needle.
 In the absence of dissipation, also classically, the magnetic moment would rotate around the field forever.

 Quantum mechanically, for instance for a single electron, only particular orientations are allowed with respect to the quantization axis $z$ here.
 We have already seen that the magnetic field splits the energy of spin-up and down states - this implies a different "wiggle factor" that we found before!
 Now, If you simply calculate what this means for, for instance $\langle S_x\rangle$, you will find an oscillation.
-This is worked out in more detail in Griffith example 4.3 – please have a look!
+This is worked out in more detail in Griffiths example 4.3 – please have a look!

 The result is that the spin rotates around the B-field with the so-called Larmor frequency $\omega=\gamma B_0$.
 As mentioned, the relative phase of the spin-up and spin-down components change during rotation, therefore this Larmor precession an important tool for spin qubit manipulation in the lab.